 Have you ever wondered what would happen if you become disabled or unable to make your own medical decisions?
 You’re not alone.
 Many people have strong feelings about end-of-life options like organ donation and artificial life support.
 All 50 states have legislation that allows residents to create “advance directives” in such instances.

 Advance directives, often known as “healthcare directives,” allow you to make decisions regarding potential medical and end-of-life treatments.
 Advance directives also allow you to choose a healthcare proxy to make decisions on your behalf.
-James F. Kajtoch can offer legal assistance on healthcare directives and guide you through the process.
+James F. Kajtoch, Esq. can offer legal assistance on healthcare directives and guide you through the process.